Teckids/Stringprep/README.md

 [![Build Status](https://travis-ci.org/znerol/Stringprep.svg?branch=master)](https://travis-ci.org/znerol/Stringprep)

+Note: this is a forked version with bugfixes.

 **Please note that this project is not maintained.
 It was implemented on a weekend and never used in production by the author.
 If you intend to use it, then please fork it, fix it and then sumbit a pull request updating this